 The implementation of the Water Framework Directive raises a number of shared technical challenges for the Member States, the Commission, the Candidate and EEA Countries as well as stakeholders and NGOs.
 In addition, many of the European river basins are international, crossing administrative and territorial borders and therefore a common understanding and approach is crucial to the successful and effective implementation of the Directive.

 In order to address the challenges in a co-operative and coordinated way, the Member States, Norway and the Commission agreed on a Common Implementation Strategy (CIS) for the Water Framework Directive only five months after the entry into force of the Directive.

-More details on the overall concept, the numerous activities and the mandates of the Working Groups under the Common Implementation Strategy are given in the Work programmes informally agreed by EU Water Directors.
+More details on the overall concept, the numerous activities and the mandates of the Working Groups under the Common Implementation Strategy are given in the Work Programmes informally agreed by the EU Water Directors.

-In addition, the Directive 2007/60/EC on the assessment and management of flood risks is closely coordinated with the Water Framework Directive.
-The Common Implementation Strategy therefore also supports the implementation of the Floods Directive, through Working group F on Floods.
+In addition, Directive 2007/60/EC on the assessment and management of flood risks is closely coordinated with the Water Framework Directive.
+The Common Implementation Strategy therefore also supports the implementation of the Floods Directive through the Working group on Floods.

-The documents which are prepared in the context of the Common Implementation Strategy and many other useful documents are available on a specific information exchange platform which was set up for this process, the so-called WFD CIRCA Interest Group "Implementing the Water Framework Directive".
+The documents which are prepared in the context of the Common Implementation Strategy and many other useful documents are available on a specific information exchange platform which was set up for this process, the so-called WFD CIRCA Interest Group "Implementing the Water Framework Directive and the Floods Directive".

 How to join the Common Implementation Strategy

 Organisations interested in joining the Strategic Co-ordination Group, or any of the Working Groups under the Common Implementation Strategy should send their application to the following email address: ENV-WATER@ec.europa.eu.
 The application should be accompanied by all the relevant supporting documents, including justification that the organisation fulfils the eligibility criteria set out in the Rules of Procedure .